CubeFactory2/cubefactory/README.md

 ## About

 The CubeFactory 2 is a self sustaining mini factory to apply sustainable value creation in areas with insufficient infrastructure.
-It was developed at the Apartment Assembly Technoligy and Factory Management of the Technische Universität Berlin.
+It was developed at the Apartment for Assembly Technoligy and Factory Management of the Technische Universität Berlin.

 ![bild cf2](https://user-images.githubusercontent.com/28983580/27388247-3f9d4b84-569b-11e7-93f6-8e0f641c0413.jpg)